Christone007/alx-low_level_programming/0x0B-malloc_free/README.md

 2. Write a function that concatenates two strings
 3. Write a function that returns a pointer to a 2-D array of integers
 4. Write a function that frees a 2 D grid created in Task 3
+5. Write a function that concatenates all the program's arguments

 ## Task Quotes
 0. Float like a butterfly, sting like a bee